POETSII/tinsel/README.md

   * **Custom accelerators**.
 Groups of Tinsel cores called tiles can include custom accelerators written in SystemVerilog.

-## 2. Hardware
+## 2. High-Level Structure

-A prototype POETS hardware system is currently under construction and, when complete, will consist of at 56 DE5-Net FPGA boards connected in a 2D or 3D mesh topology.
-Each group of 7 FPGAs will reside in a separate *POETS box*, and there will be 8 boxes in total.
-One FPGA in each box will serve as a *PCI Express bridge board* that connects a modern PC to the remaining six FPGA *worker boards*.
+A prototype POETS hardware architecture is under construction, consisting of 56 DE5-Net FPGA boards connected in a 2D mesh topology (higher dimensions are supported but have not yet been explored).
+Each group of 7 FPGAs resides in a separate *POETS box*, and there are 8 boxes in total.
+One FPGA in each box serves as a *PCI Express bridge board* connecting a modern PC to the remaining six FPGA *worker boards*.

 The following diagrams are illustrative of a Tinsel system running on the POETS cluster.
 The system is highly-parameterised, so the